intel-analytics/ipex-llm/scala/dllib/src/main/scala/com/intel/analytics/bigdl/dllib/example/nnframes/imageTransferLearning/README.md

 # Overview
 This is a Scala example for image transfer learning with a pre-trained caffe Inception_V1 model based on Spark DataFrame (Dataset).

-Analytics Zoo provides the DataFrame-based API for image reading, pre-processing.
+Analytics Zoo provides the DataFrame-based API for image reading, preprocessing, model training and inference.
 The related classes followed the typical estimator/transformer pattern of Spark ML and can be used in a standard Spark ML pipeline.

 In this example, we will show you how to use a pre-trained inception-v1 model trained on imagenet dataset to solve the dogs-vs-cats classification problem by transfer learning with Analytics Zoo.
 For transfer learning, we will treat the inception-v1 model as a feature extractor and only train a linear model on these features.

 # Run the example